awslabs/mountpoint-s3/doc/LOGGING.md

 #### CloudWatch Agent Installation

 Follow [CloudWatch Agent installation guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/install-CloudWatch-Agent-commandline-fleet.html).
+For more information about the CloudWatch agent, see the [CloudWatch Agent Installation Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Install-CloudWatch-Agent.html) and [Using the CloudWatch agent to collect OpenTelemetry metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch-Agent-OpenTelemetry-metrics.html).
 If installing on EC2 instance, ensure that you attach the CloudWatchAgentServerPolicy to the IAM role that is attached to your instance.

 "If you create or edit the agent configuration file manually, you can give it any name.
 For simplicity in troubleshooting, we recommend that you name it /opt/aws/amazon-cloudwatch-agent/etc/cloudwatch-agent.json on a Linux server and $Env:ProgramData\Amazon\AmazonCloudWatchAgent\amazon-cloudwatch-agent.json on servers running Windows Server."